github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches.md

 ### Allow deletions

 By default, you cannot delete a protected branch.
 When you enable deletion of a protected branch, anyone with at least write permissions to the repository can delete the branch.
+Non-English book sources
+If the book you are looking for is in a language other than English, you might find it helpful to look at the equivalent pages on other Wikipedias, linked below – they are more likely to have sources appropriate for that language.

+Special:BookSources in other language Wikipedias
+ISBN Prefix Ranges	Wikipedia
+0
+1	English
+(this page)
+2
+979-10	French
+3	German
+4 (Japan)	Japanese
+5 (Russia, former USSR)	Russian
+7 (China, PR)
+957/986 (Taiwan, ROC)
+962/988 (Hong Kong, SAR)
+981 (Singapore)
+99937 (Macau, SAR)	Chinese
+80 (Czech Republic)	Czech
+83 (Poland)	Polish
+84 (Spain)
+950 (Argentina)
+956 (Chile)
+958 (Colombia)
+959 (Cuba)
+968/970 (Mexico)
+980 (Venezuela)
+9942/9978 (Ecuador)	Spanish
+85 (Brasil)
+972 (Portugal)	Portuguese
+86 (Serbia, Montenegro)	Serbian
+86 (former Yugoslavia)
+953 (Croatia)	Croatian
+86 (former Yugoslavia)
+961 (Slovenia)	Slovenian
+87	Danish
+88	Italian
+89	Korean
+90	Dutch
+91	Swedish
+92	International organizations (multilingual)
+93 (India)	Hindi
+93 (India)
+955 (Sri Lanka)	Tamil
+951/952 (Finland)	Finnish
+953	Bulgarian
+955 (Sri Lanka)	Sinhalese
+960	Greek
+963	Hungarian
+964/600 (Iran)	Persian
+965 (Israel)	Hebrew
+966 (Ukraine)	Ukrainian
+967 (Malaysia)	Malay
+969 (Pakistan)	Pashto
+971 (Philippines)	Tagalog
+973 (Romania)	Romanian
+974 (Thailand)	Thai
+975/9944/605 (Turkey)	Turkish
+976 (Caribbean Community)	See English, Spanish...
+977 (Egypt)
+978 (Nigeria)
+9960/603 (Saudi Arabia)
+9931/9947/9961(Algeria)	Arabic
+979 (Indonesia)	Indonesian
+982 (South Pacific)	See English, French, ...
+984 (Bangladesh)	Bangla
+Welsh
+Bibliographical information
+These links produce citations in various referencing styles.

+Bibliographical Information on OttoBib
+These links produce citations in various referencing styles.

+Bibliographical Information on OttoBib (MLA) Bibliographical Information on OttoBib (APA) Bibliographical Information on OttoBib (Chicago) Bibliographical Information on OttoBib (Wikipedia) Bibliographical Information on OttoBib (BibTeX)
+Find other editions
+You can look up ISBNs for different editions of the same book, hardback or paperback, first print or a reprint, even re-editions where the title has changed using xISBN. xISBN's linkages are determined algorithmically, based on the concepts of the Functional Requirements for Bibliographic Records.

+Results in XML
+Results in HTML
+You can also convert between 10 and 13 digit ISBNs with these tools:

+ISBN converter at ISBN.org
+ISBN converter (with optional hyphenation after conversion) at the Library of Congress Find on Wikipedia
+Find articles on Wikipedia which cite this ISBN.
+See also
+Wikipedia:Book sources is the source text for Special:BookSources Wikipedia talk:Book sources – For questions and discussion about the Book Sources pages Wikipedia:ISBN – Guidelines for use of ISBNs on Wikipedia List of academic databases and search engines
+List of digital library projects
+List of online encyclopedias
+List of online databases
+Wikipedia:List of bibliographies
+Wikipedia Library owl.svg
+The Wikipedia Library (talk | e)
+Get free access to research!

+Research tools and services

+Resource Exchange Reference Desk Research Desk Discover open access Free Resource Guides Book Sources Journal Sources Bibliographies Free newspaper sources Online archives Find Your Local Library tips Find Your Source tips How to find sources Citation tools guide
+Outreach

+The Wikipedia Library Bookshelf (meta) Universities and Libraries Archivists Publishers Wikipedia Loves Libraries Wikidata source metadata
+Get involved

+Get free access to sources Read the Books & Bytes newsletter Wikidata source metadata
+Get involved

+Get free access to sources Read the Books & Bytes newsletter Help disambiguate authors of scholarly papers Be a Wikipedia Visiting Scholar Teach Library Interns Become a Coordinator Learn about TWL